PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 In this case, ideally, don't write a store interface and implementation.

 Sometimes the store is needed.
 Well in that case, make it expose generic accesses and declare your actual properties in your Service.
-After all, each preference property is part of your domain and the best place to expose it inside the Service responsible for its feature.
+After all, each preference property is part of your domain and the best place to expose it is inside the Service responsible for its feature.

 Opportunistic ad: for iOS I engage you to try my neat reactive [PDefaults property wrapper](https://github.com/PittsCraft/PDefaults) 😁